 Admission to the Graduate Programs

 Prospective students are admitted in the fall semester of each academic year.
 Admission is very competitive, and the process is guided by the following expectations.

-(2) A minimum of a 2.5 GPA (4.0 scale) (Graduate School requirement).
+(2) A minimum of a 3.0 (4.0 scale).

 A Note on Coursework